Faculty and Staff

 Department of Anthropology

 Professor Kenneth Kelly completed his BA in Anthropology at UCLA, his MA in Anthropology at William and Mary, and his PhD in Anthropology at UCLA.
 Originally from California, Dr. Kelly has been at USC since 1998.
-He has been Chair of the Department of Anthropology since 2014.
+He served as the chair of the Department of Anthropology from 2014 until 2017.

 Historical archaeology, Africa, Caribbean